wesgraham/pokerHUD/README.md

 `./postgrest pokerhud.conf`

 You should see:
-`Listening on port 3000
+`Listening on port 3000 \n
-Attempting to connect to the database...
+Attempting to connect to the database... \n
 Connection successful`

 *Note:* Default port is set to :5432